Jcode1980/aconex/readme.md

     Whilst reading the task, i saw that the requirements can be split into the job of clearing of the site using the bulldozer and then the invoicing for that job.
-I have therefore created two services, an Excavtion Service and a Finance Service.
+I have therefore created two services, an Excavation Service and a Finance Service.

+    Normally i would use Log4j to do all my print outs to console and also use debug levels, but as per requirment, i did not